How to Warm Up Your Twitter Account Before Outreach

 - Avoid VPNs during warm-up (or use one consistent location)

-- Don't log in from multiple devices or locations rapidly
+- Do not log in from multiple devices or locations rapidly

-- If you're using a tool, ensure it has residential proxies, not datacenter IPs
+- If you are using a tool, ensure it has residential proxies, not datacenter IPs

 - Keep your access patterns consistent